planetlucid/planetlucid.github.io/_posts/2020-02-09-ruby_on_rails_placeholder.markdown

-**User Journey**

-A user signs up to this web app, adds their favorite heroes, types in the hero’s comic appearances, and types in the hero’s team affiliation.
-They then, have the ability to view or (possibly filter) by: Hero's name, team and appearances.

-Here's what I did.

-First I wrote an overall process based on the criteria that needs to pass.

-**Breakdown**

-Hero - Belongs to Team & title
-Comicbook - has many heroes
-Team - has many heroes

-**Steps**

-* Install Rails.

-* Set up the Devise gem with Omniauth for GIThub.
-This Gem handles Sign In, Sign Up, and Account

-- .Env file - holds git hub ‘Key’ Client ID and ‘Secret’ which is Client Secret
-    - dotenv-rails - makes the .ENV file work by looking for the .ENV file and loading those values in
-- Gitignore - add .env to gitignore so you don’t commit the it with the secrets to github.
-- ran this
-    - bundle exec spring rake routes to get user_github_omniauth_authorize GET|POST /users/auth/github

-- Ran this to see path of user callbacks: rails routes
+The overall requirements for the Ruby on Rails project are to use MVC structure and build upon the concepts we learned in our Sinatra project.

+Another goal for this project is to use, identification, authentication, access policy and authorization while showing while allowing users to create an account with another service like Github.

+Lastly, we don't use scaffolding because it does way too much and would prevent us from understanding the  inner-workings if we don't create it ourselves.

-- I was curious about something I noticed in examples I found around the web.
-I thought: "Whats difference between the following"
+To start this project, I did a bit of digging around and found greate resources on sites like Dev.to and youtube in general.
+I was curious about something...
+I noticed in examples I found around the web.
+I thought: "Whats difference between....

 ```
 	bundle exec spring rails